M60 tank: Armor

-Composite applique armor panels made with fused silica glass were intended to be fitted to the hull.
+Composite armor made with fused silica glass sandwiched between plates of steel were intended to be fitted to the hull.
 This led to a redesign of the front of the hull into the shape of a flat wedge, instead of the M48's elliptical front, as it simplified the installation of this armor.
 It was also envisioned that the T95E6 turret was to be constructed solely with this special armor.
 The US Army Ordnance Tank Automotive Command (OTAC) and the Carnegie Institute of Technology began development of the armor in November 1952 at Fort Belvoir VA as Project TT2-782/51 using examples of the T95 tank to conduct the ballistics testing.

 This composite armor provides protection against HEAT, HEP/HESH and HE rounds.
 However, field repaired panel castings suffered a loss of kinetic energy protection.
 Limitations in manufacturing capacity and the added cost led to this armor being dropped by November 1958 and all M60-series tanks were protected with conventional steel armor but the tank retained the capability to employ armor panels.

-The M60-series was the last US main battle tank to utilize homogeneous steel armor for protection.
-It was also the last to feature an escape hatch under the hull.
+The M60 was the last tank to feature an escape hatch under the hull.
 The escape hatch was provided for the driver, whose top-side hatch could easily be blocked by the main gun.

 There were two versions of hulls used for the M60-series.
 The M60 hull had a straight slope and beak compared to the earlier M48's rounded one.
 The hull bottom had a strong boat-like appearance with a pronounced recess between the upper tracks and external suspension arms and one shock absorber on the first roadwheel pair.
 The armor was improved, at 6 inches (155 mm) on the front glacis and mantle of solid rolled homogeneous armor, while it was 4.3 inches (110 mm) on the M48.
 The first prototype hulls did not have shock absorbers and were briefly named M68 in late 1958 before the Ordnance Department renamed it the M60 in March 1959.
 This hull version was used only on the original M60 variant and early M728 Combat Engineer Vehicles (CEVs) and M60 Armored Vehicle Launched Bridges (AVLBs).
 This hull model was in production from 1959 to 1962.